 Please find some of the material that was used during the meetings and the meeting-in-a-box.

 Additional Resources for review:

-Forty-two percent of the particpants Please find attached the summary of the Preferred Scenario.
+Forty-two percent of the participants Please find attached the summary of the Preferred Scenario.

 Community Forum Series 2